influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/tools/influx_inspect.md

 The system does not have access to the metastore when exporting TSM shards.
 As such, it always creates the [retention policy](/influxdb/v1.7/concepts/glossary/#retention-policy-rp) with infinite duration and replication factor of 1.
 If you're importing data into a cluster (or want to change this duration and replication factor), update the retention policy **prior to reimporting**.

+Note > To ensure data is successfully replicated across a cluster, the number of data nodes in a cluster **must be evenly divisible** by the replication factor.